 It was a skill that propelled him from learning the ropes in Mexico’s Casa Oaxaca, one of the top 50 restaurants in Latin America, to becoming Head of Menu Innovation at the Wahaca Restaurant Group in the UK (‘Wa-ha-ca’ is the anglicised spelling of Oaxaca, making the discussion of Edson’s CV somewhat confusing).
 For two years he worked closely with the company’s co-founders Thomasina Miers and Mark Selby to help Wahaca grow in to a sizeable national chain.

 Santo Remedio started from more humble beginnings as a supper club in a Brooklyn apartment where the couple lived for three years.
 When they returned to London, it expanded into hired venues serving 30-40 people and a street food business.
 A move to permanent premises was inevitable.

-Following in the footsteps of Santo Remedio Shoreditch, the Tooley Street location has become a much loved neighbourhood restaurant.
-For the most recent Día de Muertos (Day of the Dead) festival, staff placed pictures of lost relatives on a traditional altar alongside items that the departed enjoyed in life (this could be typically be Tequila or Mezcal, but never fruit, jokes Edson -“No one likes fruit.
+Following in the footsteps of Santo Remedio Shoreditch, the Tooley Street location has become a much-loved neighbourhood restaurant.
+For the most recent Día de Muertos (Day of the Dead) festival, staff placed pictures of lost relatives on a traditional altar alongside items that the departed enjoyed in life (this could typically be Tequila or Mezcal, but never fruit, jokes Edson -“No one likes fruit.
 Put cigarettes, something grandma really used to like!”).